 Middle school-aged children need concrete experiences and teachable moments that help them to practice the critical thinking, problem-solving, and conflict resolution skills they’ll need to thrive as they enter their teenage years and young adulthood.
 We have designed our programming to empower boys to exercise agency for their needs and accountability for their choices.
 This improves participation in their relationships with family, peers, and school.

-Trails Carolina is one of the nation’s leading wilderness therapy programs for middle school and high school-aged teens that helps teens ages 10-17 who are struggling with behavioral and emotional issues.
-This program uses adventure-based therapy to help students gain a new sense of self-awareness, confidence, and independence.
-The skills they learn throughout the wilderness program offer long-term benefits towards their ability to successfully self-navigate in the real world.
+The skills that our students learn throughout the wilderness program offer long-term benefits towards their ability to successfully self-navigate in the real world.
 By removing teens from their fast-paced environment into a safe, nurturing, and peaceful environment, they are able to focus on improving and reflecting upon their behavior.

 Get started today